joncampbell123/dosbox-x/README.md

 3. Mac OS X Sierra 10.12 or higher 64-bit

-4. MS-DOS (or compatible) with HX-DOS Extender
+4. MS-DOS (or compatible) with HX DOS Extender

 The full source code is officially provided with each DOSBox-X release, which may be compiled to run on other operating systems too.
 You can also get the latest development source code from the repository directly.